Leopardus narinensis: Etymology

 The specific epithet narinensis refers to the Nariño Department in southern Colombia, where the skin was collected.
 The proposed common names "Nariño cat" and "Galeras cat" also refer to where it was found (the Galeras volcano in the Nariño Department), while "red tigrina" refers to its markedly reddish coloring.

 Taxonomy and phylogeny

 The skin was first collected in 1989 and donated to a Colombian national institute, which later transferred its biological collections to the Alexander von Humboldt Biological Resources Research Institute, where it remained classified as an ocelot skin until 2001, when Manuel Ruiz-García noticed it while searching for jaguar and puma specimens.
 He recognized it as being a different species and, when other authorities on South American cats could not identify it, spent the next two decades researching the skin.
-The final paper was published in June of 2023.
+The final paper was published in June 2023.

 The red tigrina is classified as a member of the genus Leopardus, the small spotted cats of South America.

 A scientific paper published only two months later, in August 2023, considered the holotype of L. narinensis to be a specimen of L. tigrinus based on morphological comparison.